 When you realise you or a close family member is suffering from a drug or alcohol addiction, this situation is surely frightening.
 This is because you are probably unsure where to turn to ensure the situation improves for the better.

-Addiction is unpleasant to the person who has it, but also for close family members, friends and even colleagues of the addict concerned.
+Addiction is unpleasant to the person who has it, but also for close family members, friends and even colleagues of the person suffering from substance use disorder.
 Fortunately, if you seek these services in Banbury, Rehab 4 Addiction is here to help.

 Addiction is not something that develops overnight for an individual.
 Generally, there exists a series of steps that individuals go through from experimentation and occasional use through to the actual loss control of substance use.
 This is when drug and alcohol use becomes compulsive and people become preoccupied with it.
 Addiction is generally defined as ‘wanting the wrong thing, and wanting it very, very badly.’